RusmirB/astro-nope/docs/ASTRONOPE_CONTENT_RULES.md

 # AstroNope Content Rules

-AstroNope = sarcastic excuse, not a horoscope.
+AstroNope = **dismissive refusal generator**, not a horoscope.

 ## Core Identity

-- Sarcasm is the product; cosmos is decor.
+- **Refusal is the product; cosmos is the excuse.**
-- Core reads like a decision: short, dry, confident.
+- Core reads like a final decision: short, dry, confident.
 - Zodiac is an optional twist, never required.

+---

 ## Core Message Rules (Mandatory)

-- 1–2 short sentences.
+### Structure
+- **Max 12 words total**
+- Format: `[Setup].
+[Reason].
+[Closer].`
-- Sounds like a verdict.
+- Sounds like a verdict that ends conversation

-- Avoid emotions and explanations.
-- No coaching, wellness, or advice.
+### Tone
+- Dry > funny
+- Confident > mystical
+- Modern > spiritual

+### Length per component
+- Setup: 1–3 words (Pass. / Nope. / Skip.)
+- Reason: 2–6 words (micro-excuse from AI pool)
+- Closer: 1–3 words (Done. / Period. / Moving on.)

+### Examples

-Good:
+✅ Good:

-- Not today.
-- Can’t swing it.
-- Hard no.
+- "Pass.
+Calendar invited chaos.
+Done."
+- "Nope.
+Brain entered airplane mode.
+Period."
+- "Skip.
+Energy clocked out early.
+Moving on."

-Bad:
+❌ Bad:

-- Today is not ideal for you.
+- "Today is not ideal for you." (too polite)
-- You might want to reconsider.
+- "You might want to reconsider." (coaching tone)
-- It’s okay to rest today.
+- "It's okay to rest today." (wellness speak)

+---

 ## Zodiac Flavor Rules

-- Only appears when a sign is selected.
+- **Only appears when a sign is selected**
+- **Max 6 words**
-- Short cosmic shrug; amplifies sarcasm.
+- Short cosmic shrug; amplifies sarcasm
-- Never explains or educates.
+- Never explains or educates

-Good:
+✅ Good:

-- Virgo energy.
+- "Virgo energy.
+Overthinking denied."
-- Mercury was involved.
+- "Mercury was involved."
-- Leo declined.
+- "Leo declined the request."

-Bad:
+❌ Bad:

-- Because Virgo tends to overthink…
+- "Because Virgo tends to overthink…" (explanation)
-- Mercury retrograde affects communication.
+- "Mercury retrograde affects communication." (education)

-## Phrases to Avoid (Delete)
+---

+## Strict Prohibitions

+### ❌ NO Numerology
+- No 111, 222, 333, 444, 555, 666, 777, 888, 999
+- Exception: Only if ironically used as joke

+### ❌ NO Wellness Language
-- Let’s try again tomorrow.
+- "Let's try again tomorrow"
-- Return tomorrow.
-- Align tomorrow.
-- Take a break.
+- "Take a break"
+- "Align tomorrow"
+- "Return tomorrow"
+- "Pause and reflect"

+### ❌ NO Astrology Jargon
+- "Transits are intense"
+- "Houses are blocked"
+- "Phases are shifting"
+- "Alignments are off"

+### ❌ NO Therapy Speak
+- "You need to…"
+- "It's okay to…"
+- "Consider your feelings…"

+---

+## Vocabulary Guidelines

+### ✅ Preferred
+- Pass, skip, nope, denied
+- Out, closed, done, period
+- Hard pass, final answer
+- System error (as human metaphor)
+- Message not delivered

+### ❌ Avoid
+- "The universe whispers"
+- "Energies are heavy"
+- "Cosmic alignment blocked"
+- "Angel numbers guiding"

+---

+## Share Test (FINAL CHECK)

+Before approving any message, ask:

+**Would someone paste this into Slack, WhatsApp, or Twitter without embarrassment?**

+If NO → reject it.

+---

 ## Formula

-[Short refusal].
-[Dry cosmic shrug].
+`[Short refusal].
+[Dry micro-reason].
+[Conversation ender].`

-Examples:

-- Not today.
-Universe said no.
-- Can’t swing it.
-Signals crossed.
-- Hard no. Timing disagreed.
+Max 12 words.
+No emojis.
+No mysticism.

+---

 _Last updated: 2025-12-28_